-1955 Association is founded as a Florida not-for-profit corporation in response to property owners wanting The Point to remain a beautiful, friendly and interesting community
+1955 An Association (“Community Association”) is founded as a Florida not-for-profit corporation in response to property owners wanting The Point to remain a beautiful, friendly and interesting community.
+It is one of the first non-profit community associations in Florida.

 1957 Former streets named Riviera, Gulf and Sunset Drives are changed to Golden Gate Point Drive.